skarlekar/WorldHappinessReport/README.md

 What makes people happy in their day-to-day activities and how does it relate to  country’s GDP?

 ## Solution
-To answer the aforementioned problem, we collected data from multiple sources and built an Extract, Transform
+To answer the aforementioned problem, we collected data from multiple sources.
+The data was in dif and built an ETL  job (ETL - Extract, Transform & Load) using AWS Glue and PySpark to transform the data into a CSV

 ### Input